 Changing Your Method of Accounting for Inventory

-Key take-away: Making the election to not keep an inventory can significantly save small business taxpayers time that would otherwise be spend on tracking and managing inventory items for tax accounting purposes.
+Key take-away: Making the election to not keep an inventory can significantly save small business taxpayers time that would otherwise be spent on tracking and managing inventory items for tax accounting purposes.

-For more information, see the Exception for small business taxpayers section in IRS Publication 334 (Tax Guide for Small Business).
+For more information generally, see the Exception for small business taxpayers section in IRS Publication 334 (Tax Guide for Small Business).

 Want to learn more about your tax rights and responsibilities?
 Visit www.MyTaxRights.org. for other beneficial resources and information.